yoursunny/NDNts/packages/keychain-cli/README.md

 `ndnts-keychain ndncert03-make-profile` command generates a CA profile.

 * `--out` specifies output filename.
-  The file contains the CA profile Data packet in binary format.
+  CA profile Data packet in binary format would be written to this file.
 * `--prefix` specifies the name prefix for the CA.
   Conventionally, it should end with `CA` component.
 * `--cert` specifies the certificate name for the CA.